Categorial Independence and L\'evy Processes: Examples

 \section{Examples}

-We explore what categorial independence means in several concrete tensor categories.
-First we shall look at some trivial examples, in order to see that categorial independence encompasses notions such as linear independence and orthogonality.
-Then we shall see that the quantum probabilistic notions of independence induced by universal products (e.g.\ Voiculescu's freeness) and newer generalizations are covered and yield quantum L{\'e}vy processes.
+We explore what categorial independence and comonoidal systems are in several concrete tensor categories.
+First we shall see that categorial independence encompasses notions such as linear independence and orthogonality.
+Then we shall see that the quantum probabilistic notions of independence induced by universal products (e.g., Voiculescu's freeness) and newer generalizations are covered and yield quantum L\'evy processes.